Samuel-Bowden/zonkey/README.md

 Zonkey's documentation and learning material, written in Zonkey script itself, is easily accessible within the browser at `zonkey:documentation/index.zonk` - a link to this can be found on the homepage of the browser.

+This covers how to use the language and guides on how to use the GUI API, and also documentation of the standard prelude.

+The source code for the documentation and learning material is located under `interpreter/assets/documentation`.

+## Repository Organisation

+- `zonkey/` is the package for the browser and command line interface to Zonkey.
+It also contains `zonkey/wix`, which is a subfolder containing the configuration for creating the installer on Windows.
+- `interpreter/` is the package for the interpreting zonkey code.
+It also contains the **documentation** source code and key **zonkey scripts** such as the calculator under `interpreter/assets/`, as these need to be accessible to native calls in Zonkey scripts.
+- `installer/` contains the files required for installing the application on Windows and Linux.
+- `fuzz-test/` contains the code for generating the fuzz testing binary.
+- `editor-config/` contains the configuration for syntax highlighting in Vim/Neovim.
+This needs to be installed under the vim syntax folder, which is detailed [here](https://neovim.io/doc/user/syntax.html).
+- `benchmarks/` contains the scripts and programs for benchmarking the Zonkey language, along with my results.

 ## Compilation

 A functioning installation of a Rust toolchain is required to compile Zonkey.
 Instructions on how to set this up can be found at <https://www.rust-lang.org/tools/install>.

 Please be aware that the initial compilation of Zonkey can take a significant amount of time, often upwards of 15-30 minutes depending on your hardware. **For optimal stability, it is essential to compile in release mode**.
-Unoptimized builds will place structures and enumerations that are vastly larger than release builds on the stack, which can result in a stack overflow, although this will only happen with very complex scripts.
+Unoptimized builds will place structures and enumerations that are very large on the stack, which can result in a stack overflow in the recursive descent parser, although this will only happen with very complex scripts.
+Release builds will not have this problem.

 There should be no need for additional requirements as the necessary development headers are included with Windows, Ubuntu, and Fedora.
 However, if your compilation is failing, please read the failed compilation output as it will detail what the development headers it could not find, this may happen a few times on minimal distributions of Linux such as Arch.